 (Right) Julie Christie, who played the female technician, cloned and renamed Andromeda.

 The power of the story was largely due to the fact that it was written by Sir Fred Hoyle, a renown astronomer, regarded as one of the most creative scientists of the 20th century, who added technical accuracy and authenticity to the storyline.
 The series of seven episodes were broadcast during October and November 1961.
 It was hugely popular, with thirteen million people watching the final episode.
 The story was told in flashback, each episode beginning with Esmond, as Professor Reinhardt, recalling the main events.
 Reinhardt is the astronomer managing the team of scientists who build the supercomputer.
 The series was so successful that a sequel followed the next year, The Andromeda Breakthrough, although neither Esmond nor Julie Christie was involved (Christie was unavailable and replaced by Susan Hampshire).
 Until recently nearly all of A For Andromeda was thought to have been lost, with only a few brief clips and tele snaps (photographs of the TV screen) remaining.
-But in 2006 a complete episode (The Face of the Tiger - Episode 6) was returned to the BBC who have subsequently released a DVD of this, plus the remaining fragments, and the whole of The Andromeda Breakthrough.
+But in 2006 a complete episode (The Face of the Tiger - Episode 6) was returned to the BBC who have subsequently released it as a DVD, plus the remaining fragments, and the whole of The Andromeda Breakthrough.

 As Dennis the Hangman in the BBC's 1960